QDMI v1.1.0

 The following two examples demonstrate how to return integer or enumeration properties of the device.

+The properties that are returned by QDMI_device_session_query_operation_property may depend on the actual site.
+The available QDMI_Operation's and QDMI_Site's, first, need to be retrieved through QDMI_device_session_query_device_property.
 With the handles for a QDMI_Operation and QDMI_Site, corresponding properties can be queried.
-The following example demonstrates how different properties of operations, e.g., varying fidelities of two-qubit gates can be returned.
+The following example demonstrates how different properties of operations, for example, varying fidelities of two-qubit gates can be returned.

 for the C++ implementation and device.c